Environmental Consulting & Engineering Services - from Concept to Reality

 RiverGreen Technology Park

 ESS was the lead permitting consultant and civil/site engineer for the RiverGreen Technology Park.
-RiverGreen is a 500,000 square foot business park offering research and development, light manufacturing and assembly, and office space with public access features on the Malden River.
+Located on a 40-acre brownfield site adjacent to the Malden River, the property was previously operated by General Electric as an aircraft engine manufacturing facility.
+The 500,000 square foot business park offers research and development, light manufacturing and assembly, and office space with public access features.

 ESS began its work on RiverGreen with the development of conceptual site redevelopment plans.
-The Project is located on a 40-acre brownfield site previously operated by General Electric as an aircraft engine manufacturing facility adjacent to the Malden River.
 The concept site planning effort drew upon the ESS Team’s comprehensive skills, including civil engineering, environmental assessment and remediation, permitting and regulatory strategy development, renewable energy development, and redevelopment of contaminated properties.